MITLibraries/bento/README.md

 - `LOG_LEVEL`: set log level for development, default is `:debug`
 - `RESULTS_PER_BOX`: defaults to 3
 - `SENTRY_DSN`: logs exceptions to Sentry

+## Developing locally with Docker

+A Dockerfile is provided that is intended solely for development work as it is not optimized for production environments (and in fact doesn't install production required dependencies so for real don't use it for anything else).

+To build the container:

+`docker build -t bento .`

+To run the application while actively developing:

+`docker run -it -p 3000:3000 --mount type=bind,source=$(pwd),target=/bento bento` should mount your local copy of the code in a way in which your changes are immediately reflected in the running app.

+To run the tests it seems useful to mount your local code into a bash shell to pick up changes live:

+`docker run -it --mount type=bind,source=$(pwd),target=/bento --entrypoint /bin/bash bento`

+Once in the containers shell:

+`bundle exec rails test` should do the trick

+If you just leave those running, you should see changes you make locally reflected immediately in the running container.

+`docker-compose` will load your `.env` file automatically for your config and we use `/config/environment/test.rb` for test env stuff.